tmytek/tlkcore-examples/README.md

 ## Installation
 ----------

-Please copy **BBoxLiteAPI.dll** and **MPSSELight.dll** to the project folder (e.g. root folder of the project or ./Debug).
+Please copy **BBoxAPI.dll** to the project folder (e.g. root folder of the project or ./Debug).
 Add the following lines in the top of the .cpp file to include necessary DLL files.

     #using "..\Debug\BBoxAPI.dll"
-    #using "..\Debug\MPSSELight.dll"

 ## Initialization